uthmanigbin/react-store/README.md

-# ChocoStore – React online store
+# WOK & ROLL – React online store
-A complete e-commerce Project, employing the lastest MERN Stack technologies.
+Welcome to WOK & ROLL a complete e-commerce Project, employing the lastest MERN Stack technologies, built for fun.

 ## Built With